google/loaner/docs/setup_guide.md

     get the highest elevated permissions for the application.
 You will not be able to set up the application without those permissions.

-1.  **Create an Authorized Email Sender**

-    You need to configure an authorized email sender that GnG emails will be sent from, e.g. loaner@example.com.
-To do that, add an [Email API Authorized Senders](https://console.cloud.google.com/appengine/settings) in the GCP
-    Console.

 1.  **Set up a development computer**

     You’ll modify the code and build and upload GnG from this device.